elementary-Inc/blog/_posts/2019-11-30-introducing-elementary-os-5-1-hera.md

   link: https://s76.co/ElementarySponsorship
   image: /images/sponsors/system76.png
   image-2x: /images/sponsors/system76@2x.png
-  hook: "They make killer Linux laptops, desktops, and servers and have a sale now through January 2, 2020.
+  hook: "They make killer Linux laptops, desktops, and servers—and they have a sale going on now through January 2, 2020.
 If you're looking for a new computer, head their way!"

 ---